CIS565-Fall-2013/Project4-Rasterizer/README.md

 * Anti-aliasing

 In addition, I also implemented the following *extra* features:
-* Order-independent translucency using a k-buffer
 * MOUSE BASED interactive camera support.
-Interactive camera support based only on the keyboard is not acceptable for this feature.
+Although, this is glitchy in that the model of the cow is being displayed
+as a billboard or something.
+To view this feature, one must supply the following command line argument: "cameraControl=true".
+* Outlining all the triangles that make up the model.
+Press 'o' while running or set a command line parameter "outline=true", to view the model with such an effect.

 ## Performance Evaluation
 ### Impact of Back-face culling on performance